chandran-dbmi/aurora/README.md

 drwxr-xr-x+ 2 ropelews mc5fp7p 130K Jan 25 20:19 rna2
 ```

+A more details description of the files is given below.
 ### 1.a.
 Biospecimen
 The biospecimen folder contains all the xml details of the patient samples.
 The xml files have been organized in two folder and in total we have *55 xml* files.